 Everything that ISTJs do for goals, ISFJs do for bonds.
 They value relationships and mutual wellbeing above all else, from keeping a friendly, supportive workplace to cherishing their friends and family and helping pull up those around them.

-Of course, everyone cares about their friends, but the ISFJ is the one who’s willing to bite their tongue, the one who puts others first, the one who offers to help someone even if they themselves are exhausted or overwhelmed.
-This gives ISFJs the incredible superpower of creating harmony in the environments around them, and even de-escalating arguments and other sources of stress.
+Of course, everyone cares about their friends, but the ISFJ is often the one who bites their tongue, puts others first, and offers to help even if they themselves are exhausted or overwhelmed.
+This gives ISFJs the incredible superpower of creating harmony in the environments around them, and even seemingly miraculously de-escalating arguments and other sources of stress.

 For the ISFJ, bringing people together isn’t about high ideals or a grand vision.
 It’s about the simple work of tending relationships: making time for people, listening, remembering the details of what they like and dislike.
 It’s about introducing people to each other, making fun plans, and volunteering relentlessly to help others.
 When it comes to creating a better world, ISFJs are only “dangerous” if you’re the one trying to harm someone they love.

 ISTPs don’t navigate life by a plan or even a to-do list.
 Instead, they constantly take in their surroundings and react to whatever comes up.
-Unlike the extroverted ESTP, however, they have no desire to take control of each new situation.
-Instead, they tend to blend into the background and wait for the perfect opportunity.
+Unlike their extroverted the ESTP, however, they have no desire to take control of each new situation.
+Instead, they tend to blend into the background and wait for the perfect opportunity to pounce.

 The result?
 ISTPs are individuals who are full of surprises and who come up with solutions — or jokes, pranks, stunts, or wild gambles — that come out of absolutely nowhere.
 An ISTP is perfect to have around when you need someone who doesn’t mind going against the grain, reimagining uses for common items, or simply throwing out an idea that no one else has thought of.